Separated, but Divorcing Debtors

 Filing together before divorce

 Some married couples choose to file a joint petition of bankruptcy before they divorce.
 Using one attorney to file a joint petition may be possible, but there is a potential conflict of interest.
-In some circumstances, provided the parties are in agreement (and represented by separate divorce attorneys), the conflict may be waivable.
-Some conflicts are not waivable though and each person may need to file bankruptcy separately and hire separate attorneys.
+In some circumstances, provided the parties agree (and represented by separate divorce attorneys), the conflict may be waivable.
+Some conflicts are not waivable, though, and each person may need to file bankruptcy separately and hire separate attorneys.

 One spouse files bankruptcy